 The minor focuses on analytical, expressive and reflective presentation skills.
 A number of remarkable case projects will be provided.
 Students work in small groups to analyse and develop individual skills, resulting in group presentations to represent and develop the project features.
 Not only the physical aspects of the project will be studied, but also style, societal context, ideas and ideals, and ethics and aesthetics.

-- Target group within the TU Delft: students interested in spatial design, built environment, and presentation techniques.
+- This minor is open to bachelor students of TU Delft interested in spatial design, the built environment, and presentation techniques.